kmorcinek/TS-web-cards-helper/README.md

 http://twilightstruggle.krzysztofmorcinek.com/)

 ## Issues
-- Sad, but it displays correctly only on Chrome.
 - map.html - htmls are by default cached.
 Even if I put meta tags about NOT caching, I don't own proxies between server and browser.
 And I feel my solutions is not perfect due to [Cache Invalidation](http://martinfowler.com/bliki/TwoHardThings.html).
 I suggest hard reloading (cache empty) when in doubt.

 ## Main reason for developing this app